carsonfb/nonogram-solver/README.md

 Donations
 ---------
-If you like this project and want to see more source code, please contribute if you are able.
+If you like this project and want to see more projects from me, please contribute if you are able.

 PayPal: [![PayPal donation button](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CT5XNBHGD5TEN)